-When your hormones are out of whack, the rest of your health follows suit.
-What's more is that we're constantly confronted with factors threatening our hormonal balance—from environmental toxins to prescription medications to things as universal and simple as stress and lack of sleep.
+When your hormones are out of whack, the rest of your health may follow suit.
+What's more is that we're constantly confronted with factors potentially threatening our hormonal balance—from environmental toxins to prescription medications to things as universal and simple as stress and lack of sleep.
 While there are several strategies one can take to reset their hormones, one of the most fundamental ways to turn around your system is to start with your diet.
 We reached out to celebrity nutritionist Elissa Goodman to give us the lowdown on just how much the food we eat affects our hormones.

 Head below to learn how to balance your hormones by changing what you eat.

 "Your body needs various types of fats to create hormones," explains Goodman.
 "Without enough fat, you're really going to struggle."
 Her favorite sources of anti-inflammatory, healthy fats are coconut oil, avocados and avocado oil, and ghee.

 Omega-3 Fatty Acids